ckan/ckan/doc/maintaining/tabledesigner.rst

 useful when navigating a large template to quickly find errors or missing values.

 Once errors are corrected, save the template and upload it with the file selection input next to the "Excel template" button below the preview.

-Click "Submit".
+Click "Submit" to upload the data or "Check for Errors" to validate the data server-side without creating or updating rows.

 .. note:: If you have primary key fields defined, rows submitted here will *replace values for rows with the same primary key* in the DataStore database.